MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-deploy-stateful-application-dynamic-provision-kubernetes.md

     - Make sure that the `kubectl` client version is skewed no more than one version from the Kubernetes master version running on your Azure Stack Edge device.
         - Use `kubectl version` to check the version of kubectl running on the client.
 Make a note of the full version.
         - In the local UI of your Azure Stack Edge device, go to **Overview** and note the Kubernetes software number.
-        - Verify these two versions for compatibility from the mapping provided in the [Supported Kubernetes version](azure-stack-edge-placeholder.md).
+        - Verify these two versions for compatibility from the mapping provided in the Supported Kubernetes version<!-- insert link-->.

 You are ready to deploy a stateful application on your Azure Stack Edge device.